SansGuidon/bookmarks/README.md

 * [Sarah Cooper](https://thecooperreview.com/how-to-say-no-without-saying-no/) - How to Say No Without Ever Saying No
 * [Sarah Cooper](https://thecooperreview.com/here-are-the-10-most-deeply-meaningful-team-building-exercises/) - Here are the 10 Most Deeply Meaningful Team Building Exercises
 * [Sarah Cooper](https://thecooperreview.com/how-to-outshine-everyone-on-linkedin/) - How to Outshine Everyone on LinkedIn
+* [Bitcoin Regret Club](https://bitcoinregret.club/) - satirical site for people who want to calculate all the money they you could’ve made with Bitcoin

 # Images / Wallpapers
 * [NASA](https://apod.nasa.gov/apod/archivepix.html) - Astronomy Picture of the Day Archive